Shao-Fu-Wang/Currency-Crawler-Line-Friend/README.md

 ----------------------------------------------------------------------------------------------------
 scraper.py -->  main program that crawls data from 台灣銀行.
-app.py -->  a LINE bot that could rum on Heroku cloud platform.
+app.py -->  a LINE bot that could ru on Heroku cloud platform.